Holographic Interfaces in Symmetric Product Orbifolds: Holographic matching of interfaces with AdS2 branes

-Here, $w_i$ label the winding of the closed strings around the cycles of the Riemann surface, $(h_i,\bar h_i)$ are its holomorphic and anti-holomorphic space time conformal weights, $(z_i, \bar z_i)$ labels a point in the interior of the Riemann surface and $t_i$ labels a point on the boundary of the $AdS_2$ brane in the target space.
-The role of $t_i$ is completely analogous to that of $(x_i, \bar x_i)$ in the $x$-basis vertex operators of \cite{Eberhardt:2019ywk}, i.e.~they are introduced by an appropriate deformation of the ordinary Vertex operators.
+Here, $w_i$ label spectral flow of the closed string vertex operators, $(h_i,\bar h_i)$ are the holomorphic and anti-holomorphic space time conformal weights, $(z_i, \bar z_i)$ labels a point in the interior of the Riemann surface, $(x_i, \bar x_i)$ labels a point on the holographic boundary of the target space and $t_i$ labels a point on the boundary of the $AdS_2$ brane.
+The role of $t_i$ is completely analogous to that of $(x_i, \bar x_i)$ in the $x$-basis vertex operators of \cite{Eberhardt:2019ywk}, i.e.~they are introduced by an appropriate deformation of the ordinary vertex operators.
 In the closed string scenario discussed in \cite{Eberhardt:2019ywk}, the deformation is generated by the zero modes $J^+_0$ and $\bar J^+_0$ of one holomorphic and one anti-holomorphic current of the $SL(2,\mathbb{R})$ WZNW model.
 The $AdS_2$ boundary condition glues these currents together along the boundary so that only one zero modes survives.
 This zero mode generates the deformation by the parameter $t$.
 Moreover, the open string vertex operators are inserted at the points $y_j$ on the boundary of the worldsheet and they carry only a single conformal weight $\Delta_j$.

 On the symmetric orbifold side, these string scattering amplitudes should be reproduced by correlation functions

 of interface changing operators.
 Here, we have not only included the labels which specify the ground state of the twisted sectors in which the operators live, but also added labels $h_i,\bar h_i$ and $\Delta_j$ that keep track of the excitations.
 The label $g,b$ instructs us to restrict to the contribution to the correlator computed through covering maps whose covering space is an element of $\mathcal{M}_{b,g,n_c,n_o}$.